-Winter hardy to USDA Zone 8-10 where it may easily be grown in light, dry to medium, well-drained soils in full sun.
+Winter hardy to USDA Zone 8-10 where it may be grown in light, slightly acidic, dry to medium, well-drained soils in full sun.
 Tolerates light shade, but best performance is in full sun.
 Established plants have good drought tolerance.
 Performs poorly in heavy clay soils.
 Wet, poorly-drained soils in winter are usually fatal.
 If desired, prune plants after bloom to encourage dense foliage growth.
 Plants may also be pruned to specific shapes.
 Best propagated by cuttings.
-In the St. Louis area, plants may be grown in containers (clay pots best) that should be overwintered indoors in a sunny, humid but cool room.
-Plants do not perform well in dry winter heat.
-Take pots outside in mid spring around the time of last frost.
+Plants are not winter hardy to the St. Louis area where they are typically grown in containers (clay pots best) which are brought indoors in fall and overwintered in a sunny, humid but cool room with good air circulation (powdery mildew often appears when air circulation is poor).
+Best indoor location is in a sunny southern window.
+If at least 6 hours of sun per day cannot be provided indoors, then use of supplemental lighting (grow lights or florescent lamps) should be considered.
+Let soil dry out between water applications (dry on top, but not dry throughout).
+Avoid overwatering which inevitably leads to root rot.
+Take containers outside in mid-spring after the last frost date.

 Where winter hardy, grow in herb gardens, borders or foundations.
-Makes a good specimen or hedge.
+Ornamental specimen or low hedge.
 Container plants are attractive additions to patios, decks and other sunny areas around the home.

 Leaves may be used (fresh or dried) in a variety of cooking applications such as stews, breads, stuffings, herbal butters or vinegars.
 Leaves also provide excellent flavor to meats, fish and vegetables.
 Leaves and flowers are used in sachets.
 Oil is commercially used in some perfumes, soaps, shampoos, lotions and other toiletries.